Servamp Manga's Finale Slated for December 13 With 1 More Volume Added

 News

-Servamp Manga's Finale Slated for December 13 With 1 More Volume Added
+Servamp Manga Gets 1 More Volume With Finale Slated for December 13

 posted on by Egan Loo